DanielWinklehner/rfq-dip-epics/AVR/libcom1/README.md

 ## Changes from `communication_library`
 - Keywords:
-    - "A" is used to query all channel
+    - "A" is used to query all channel.
-    - keywords "c", "i", and "n" are no longer used
+    - keywords "c", "i", and "n" are no longer used.
     - Querying channels can only be done in one of two modes: single or all.

 - Implementation detail changes:
-    - IOHandler to handle IO events
+    - IOHandler to handle IO events.
-    - Use of compile-time checks and optimizations to fail before compiling and to reduce binary size
+    - Use of compile-time checks and optimizations to fail before compiling and to reduce binary size.
-    - User can set desired output buffer size
+    - User can set desired output buffer size.

 - Comparison using `ArduinoExample.ino` on an Atmega2560:
     - Flash Memory: 6804 vs 13382 bytes